ssvlabs/SIPs/sips/committee_consensus.md

 	return c.Runners[duty.Slot].StartNewDuty(duty)
 }

+// FilterCommitteeDuty filters the committee duties by the slots given per validator.
+// It stops the duties of the validators that have a slot lower than the one in the duty.
+// It updates the slot map with the highest slot of the duties.
-// FilterCommitteeDuty filters the committee duty.
-It returns the new duty, the validators to stop and the highest attesting slot map func FilterCommitteeDuty(duty *types.CommitteeDuty, slotMap map[types.ValidatorPK]spec.Slot) (
+// It returns the filtered duties, the validators to stop and updated slot map.func FilterCommitteeDuty(duty *types.CommitteeDuty, slotMap map[types.ValidatorPK]spec.Slot) (
 	*types.CommitteeDuty,
 	map[spec.Slot]types.ValidatorPK,
 	map[types.ValidatorPK]spec.Slot) {